Postgraduate Course: Curriculum Plus 1 (Primary Specialisms) (EDUA11292)

 Various formatively assessed workshop tasks set throughout the year, involving teaching, presentation, critical reflection and evaluation of self and peers¿ professional practice.

-Key Formative Tasks: Curriculum tasks, designed to support students in their planning and preparation for teaching within their specific subject discipline, and encourage skills in critical analysis and reflection on professional practice.
+Key Formative Tasks: Curriculum Plus Tasks, designed to support students in their planning and preparation for teaching within their specific subject discipline, and encourage skills in critical reflection of professional practice.

 |No Exam Information